Setting Well Thought Out Boundaries

-- Let family members know what you are available to do and not that you are available at their time schedule.
+- Let family members know what you are available to do and not do so that you are not always available at their time schedule.

-You must stand up for yourself and accept only what is good for you, your health, and your lifestyle.
+You must stand up for yourself and accept only what is in your best interests, values, and beliefs and for your health, and your lifestyle.

 No-one needs to put up with being put upon.